 git branch backup/before-recovery-$(date +%s)

-That way if recovery goes sideways, you can git stash pop or git checkout backup/... to get back to now.
+If recovery goes sideways you can git stash pop or git checkout backup/... to get back to this moment.

 The most common case.
-Use log -p to see the file’s full history:
+Use log -p to read the file’s full history and find the good version:

 git log -p --follow -- path/to/file.ts

---follow traces renames.
-Scroll to the version you want, note its SHA.
-Then:
+--follow keeps tracing across renames.
+Scroll to the version you want and note its SHA.
+Then restore it:

 git checkout <sha> -- path/to/file.ts